Coming to grips with network performance management in an extensive network requires constant vigilance.

 As a low-cost alternative, LOGalyze offers a log monitoring experience that stands up to any of the proprietary tools on this list.
 The tool is particularly ideal for smaller enterprises looking for an affordable log management solution.
 You can download LOGalyze for free.

-IpSwitch, the team behind the popular network monitoring tool WhatsUp Gold also has a log management solution called EventTracker.
-EventTracker can collect and analyze log data on Windows Event, Syslog, and W3C/IIS log files.
+Progress (formerly IpSwitch), the team behind the popular network monitoring tool WhatsUp Gold also has a log management solution called EventTracker.
+EventTracker can collect and analyze log data on Windows Event, Syslog Server, and W3C/IIS log files.
 The program can detect security events in real-time.
 The real-time log analysis capabilities of EventTracker make it a good choice for event detection and response.

 Real-time event alerting provides an extra layer of visibility into log activity.
 There are hundreds of different alerts offered out-of-the-box with EventTracker (though you can create your own as well).
 Alerts include forensic analytics so that you have additional data to draw on when troubleshooting for a solution to a security event.